devicons/devicon/CONTRIBUTING.md

 As an example, let's assume you have created the svgs for Amazon Web Services and Redhat logos.
 </p>
 <p>For the Amazon Web Services svgs, you have the following versions: "original", "original-wordmark", "plain-wordmark".
 However, the "original" version is simple enough to be a "plain" version as well.
 Note that we are not using the acronym AWS.</p>
-<p>For the Redhat svg, you have the "original", "original-wordmark", "plain", "plain-wordmark" versions. </p>
+<p>For the Redhat svg, you have the "original", "original-wordmark", "plain", and "plain-wordmark" versions. </p>
 <ol>
   <li>
     Put the svgs for each logo that you have into its own folders in <code>/icons</code>